 We hold numerous environmental and other governmental permits and approvals authorizing operations at each of our facilities.
-Expansion or modification of our existing operations or development of new operations is predicated upon securing necessary environmental or other permits or approvals, and in some cases, the ability of our partners, lessors and other thirdparty providers, as applicable, to secure such permits or approvals.
-More stringent environmental, health and safety laws and regulations, a reinterpretation of or changes to current laws and regulations, or community opposition to permits and approvals could make it more difficult to obtain necessary governmental permits (including renewals thereof) or approvals.
-In addition, a focus on local and community effects of industrial operations, including chemical plants and pipelines, could impact decisions relating to the issuance of new or renewal of existing permits.
-A decision by a government agency to deny or delay issuing a new or renewed regulatory permit or approval, or to revoke or substantially modify an existing permit or approval, a legal challenge to our permits, or a determination that we have violated a law or permit could have a material adverse effect on our ability to continue operations at our facilities and on our business, financial condition, results of operations and cash flows.
+Expansion or modification of our operations is predicated upon securing necessary environmental or other permits or approvals, and in some cases, the ability of our partners, lessors and other third-party providers, as applicable, to secure such permits or approvals.
+More stringent environmental, health and safety laws and regulations, a reinterpretation of or changes to current laws and regulations, or community opposition to permits and approvals could make it more difficult to obtain necessary governmental permits (including renewals of our existing permits) or approvals.
+In addition, a focus on the cumulative impact of industrial operations on minority, lower income, and other historically underrepresented and/or disadvantaged communities could impact decisions relating to the issuance of new or renewal of existing permits to the extent that our operations are located in the vicinity of such communities.
+A decision by a government agency to deny or delay issuing a new or renewed regulatory permit or approval, or to revoke or substantially modify an existing permit or approval, or a determination that we have violated a law or permit could have a material adverse effect on our ability to continue operations at our facilities and on our business, financial condition, results of operations and cash flows.

-Regulatory or legislative restrictions on GHG emissions in the jurisdictions in which we operate or conduct business could materially adversely affect our business, financial condition, results of operations and cash flows.
+Future regulatory or legislative restrictions on greenhouse gas (GHG) emissions in the jurisdictions in which we operate or conduct business could materially adversely affect our business, financial condition, results of operations and cash flows.

-Our production facilities emit GHGs, such as carbon dioxide (CO_2) and nitrous oxide, and natural gas, a fossil fuel that releases methane when extracted from the earth, is a primary raw material used in our nitrogen production process.
+Our production facilities emit GHGs, such as carbon dioxide and nitrous oxide, and natural gas, a fossil fuel that releases methane when extracted from the earth, is a primary raw material used in our nitrogen production process.
 Because conventional ammonia production generates CO_2 as an unavoidable chemical byproduct, ammonia production globally is considered an emissions- and energy-intensive industry.
 We are subject to GHG regulations in the United Kingdom, Canada and the United States.
 In the United States, our existing facilities, which are considered large emitters of GHGs, currently are only subject to GHG emissions reporting obligations.
 New facilities that we build, or existing facilities that we modify in the future, could also be subject to GHG emissions standards included in their air permits.